 6. Berlin Wall

 History is always fascinating.
 The fact that you can bring back a piece of history — literally — with you is incredible.
 But it’s true.

-Berlin Wall was erected between East Berlin and West Berlin during the cold war.
+An essential stop in your Berlin itinerary, the Berlin Wall was erected between East Berlin and West Berlin during the cold war.
 And you could cross from one side to another by the most famous crossing point, Checkpoint Charlie.
 You can own this piece of iron curtain or bring it back as a Berlin souvenir for a loved one who is a history buff.